Hendrix-CS/csci320/projects/rust2.md

 To read from a socket, I recommend using [BufReader](https://doc.rust-lang.org/std/io/struct.BufReader.html).

-## Troubleshooting Security

-You may get an error message when trying to create an SSL connection about being unable to open a trust certificate.
-This sometimes happens when an aspect of the SSL installation doesn't give enough clues as to where certificates are stored.

-If this occurs, use the [openssl-probe](https://crates.io/crates/openssl-probe) crate to fix the problem:
-* Add this line to `Cargo.toml`:
-  * `openssl-probe = "0.1.6"`
-* Add this line to your `main()` at the very start:
-  * `openssl_probe::init_ssl_cert_env_vars();`

 ## Design Hints
 * Separate the processing of command-line arguments from their implementation.
   * To this end, create a data structure to represent a request.
 It could contain:
     * The host name